-Unlike conventional pharmaceutical products, dried marijuana is available in a variety of strains that vary significantly in their potency and chemical composition.
-Furthermore, research suggests that there are significant differences among patient sensitivities to the psychoactive and therapeutic effects of dried marijuana.
+Unlike conventional pharmaceutical products, marijuana is available in a variety of strains and formulations that vary significantly in their potency and chemical composition.
+Furthermore, research suggests that there are significant differences among patient sensitivities to the psychoactive and therapeutic effects of marijuana.
 For these reasons, determining a safe and effective dose for each patient may be challenging.

-Absent established clinical guidelines, physicians must proceed cautiously: the College recommends that physicians initiate treatment with a low quantity of dried marijuana19 and prescribe only strains that are low in the psychoactive compound tetrahydrocannabinol (THC).20 Where the initial prescription proves ineffective, physicians may incrementally increase the quantity prescribed and/or substitute strains higher in THC until a dose is reached that achieves symptom management while causing minimal euphoria or cognitive impairment.
+Absent established clinical guidelines, physicians must proceed cautiously: the College recommends that physicians initiate treatment with a low quantity of marijuana19 and only prescribe marijuana that is low in the psychoactive compound tetrahydrocannabinol (THC).20 Where the initial prescription proves ineffective, physicians may incrementally increase the quantity prescribed and/or substitute marijuana with a higher concentration of THC until a dose is reached that achieves symptom management while causing minimal euphoria or cognitive impairment.

 Managing the risk of abuse, misuse and diversion

-Dried marijuana, like many other conventionally prescribed drugs, carries with it a risk of abuse, misuse and diversion.
-As the risks posed by dried marijuana are not fundamentally different from those posed by other controlled drugs, physicians are advised to follow the guidelines for managing the risk of abuse, misuse and diversion of narcotics and controlled substances set out in the Prescribing Drugs policy.
+Marijuana, like many other conventionally prescribed drugs, carries with it a risk of abuse, misuse and diversion.
+As the risks posed by marijuana are not fundamentally different from those posed by other controlled drugs, physicians are advised to follow the guidelines for managing the risk of abuse, misuse and diversion of narcotics and controlled substances set out in the Prescribing Drugs policy.

-The College also recommends that physicians who prescribe dried marijuana first require patients to sign a written treatment agreement.21 This agreement must contain, at minimum, a statement from the patient that they: will not seek dried marijuana from another physician or any other source; will only use dried marijuana as prescribed; will store their dried marijuana in a safe and secure manner; and will not sell or give away their dried marijuana.
-It is recommended that the treatment agreement contain a statement that if the agreement is breached, the physician may decide not to continue prescribing dried marijuana to the patient.
+The College also recommends that physicians who prescribe marijuana first require patients to sign a written treatment agreement.21 This agreement must contain, at minimum, a statement from the patient that they: will not seek marijuana from another physician or any other source; will only use marijuana as prescribed; will store their marijuana in a safe and secure manner; and will not sell or give away their marijuana.
+It is recommended that the treatment agreement contain a statement that if the agreement is breached, the physician may decide not to continue prescribing marijuana to the patient.

 3. Charging Fees